hidekiumehata/hidekiumehata.github.io/README.md

 # Astronomer

-#### I am a designated Assistant Professor at Nagoya University and a Visiting Associate at the California Institute of Technology, studying galaxy formation and evolution in the early universe.
+#### I am a designated Assistant Professor at Nagoya University and a Visiting Researcher at the California Institute of Technology, studying galaxy formation and evolution in the early universe.

 ## News
 - July 2023: Started a 1-yr stay at Caltech as a visiting associate.